vmpr0be/vmpr0be.github.io/content/post/hxp_orakel.md

 }
 ```

-As seen above, the main loop is pretty simple:
+As seen earlier, the main loop is pretty simple:
 1. Reads user input into `sbuf` which points to `buf[0x80]`
-2. If it starts with 'I am enlightened', it breaks out of the loop.
+2. If it starts with "I am enlightened", it breaks out of the loop.
 3. Prints the `sbuf` content along with the first integer of `buf[0x80]`.
 4. Uses that first integer as a seed by calling `seedRand`.
-5. Then generates a pseudo-random 32bit integer pointer with `genRandLong`.
+5. Then generates a pseudo-random 32-bit integer pointer with `genRandLong`.
 6. Waits 1000ms, aka 1 second.
-7. If the UART1 port is enabled then it prints a `The oracle is screaming, what have you done?!?` message, otherwise it prints the content's of the randomly generated pointer.
+7. If the UART1 port is enabled, then it prints the message `The oracle is screaming, what have you done?!?` message, otherwise it prints the contents of the randomly generated pointer.

 ### Vulnerability

-One vulnerability within the firmware's code is pretty obvious, a classic stack buffer overflow:
+One vulnerability in the firmware code is pretty obvious: a classic stack buffer overflow:

 ```C
 char buffer[0x80];